learnk8s/learnk8s.io/src/yaml-validation/content.md

 You can learn more about [kube-score on the official website](https://github.com/zegl/kube-score).

-_Kube-score checks are an excellent tool to enforce best practices, but what if you want to customize one, or add your own rules?_
+_Kube-score checks are an excellent tool to enforce best practices, but what if you want to customise one, or add your own rules?_

 You can't.

 **Kube-score isn't designed to be extendable and you can't add or tweak policies.**

-If you want to write custom checks to comply with your organizational policies you can use one of the next four options - config-lint, copper, conftest or polaris.
+If you want to write custom checks to comply with your organisational policies, you can use one of the next four options - config-lint, copper, conftest or polaris.

 ## Config-lint